 Brochure and Literature Distribution

-The Department of Business, Tourism, Culture and Rural Development operates a tourism literature distribution program which assists Newfoundland and
+The Department of Tourism, Culture, Industry and Innovation operates a tourism literature distribution program which assists Newfoundland and

 Labrador tourism groups/associations and private sector tourism business operators to distribute and display their literature free of charge

 at provincial and regional Visitor Information Centres (VIC's).
 This document describes the operational guidelines for this service

 - specifically the types of literature that are accepted for distribution; describes literature content and design specifications; and

 New for the 2015 season: Materials will only be accepted from tourism businesses that are compliant under the Tourism Assurance Plan (TAP).

 Information on the Tourism Assurance plan can be found on the Hospitality Newfoundland and Labrador website